blue-blues/blue_coder/.bluesaicoderrules/workflows/extension-release.md

 <changeset>
 Minor Changes
 2964388: Added copy button to MermaidBlock component
-75143a7: Add the ability to fetch from global cline rules files Patch Changes
+75143a7: Add the ability to fetch from global bluesaicoder rules files Patch Changes
 a0252e7: convert inline style to tailwind css of file SettingsView.tsx
 ab59bd9: Add stream options back to xai provider